HubSpot/Singularity/Docs/features/mesos-1.md

 ```

+### SingularityClient Considerations

+As part of the mesos 1 update, the `org.apache.mesos:mesos` library is now pulling in a newer version of protobuf.
+This can cause issues for users using any other protobuf version.
+As a result, we have refactored the models in `SingularityBase` such that `SingularityBase` and the `SingularityClient` no longer have a dependency on `org.apache.mesos:mesos`.

+For users of the java client, this means that a few of the previously accessible methods on the `SingularityTask` object may not be present.
+All information from the mesos `TaskInfo` protos is still being saved as json for later usage, but only the parts needed by Singularity internals are mapped to POJO fields, with the remainder being caught by jackson's `@JsonAnyGetter`/`@JsonAnySetter`.
+Extra fields on objects are available as a `Map<String, Object>` under `getAllOtherFields` on the objects.

+See [#1648](https://github.com/HubSpot/Singularity/pull/1648) for more details.

 ### Other Mesos Considerations

 - The `--work_dir` flag _must_ be set on all mesos agents or they will error on startup